 With the POST request we sign in as a user into the application, take the JWT token and store it in a variable.
 Then we set that variable as an authorization header and we submit a GET request which will get all the users from the server as in the previous examples we showed.

-From the examples we can conclude that Robot Framework is a very helpful and simple tool for automated testing which can speed up your process of testing and comply with the demands of your clients.
+From the examples of API testing in Robot Framework, we can conclude that Robot Framework is a very helpful and simple tool for automated testing which can speed up your process of testing and comply with the demands of your clients.
 Besides the ease of use, the extensibility with a vast number of libraries can make it a “complete” package.
 On this occasion we focused on the RESTinstance library which enables the framework to test RESTful JSON APIs.
-It is very similar to Postman, SoapUI, JMeter and other common open source API testing tools, but if you already use Robot Framework for you every day automated testing why not just import a library and test your APIs with it.
+It is very similar to Postman, SoapUI, JMeter and other common open source API testing tools, but if you already use Robot Framework for API testing and for your every day automated testing why not just import a library and test your APIs with it.